Indigenous Leadership Program

 MĒ TA WĒ TĀN Programs

 Whatever your age there is a MĒ TA WĒ TĀN program for you.
 MĒ TA WĒ TĀN programs are a fun way for all ages to get active in sport, culture and recreation.
-Whether you are Kokum sharing your stories at the Kokum's sharing circle or taking a class with an Indigenous instructor or learning the art of Indigenous drums and song, attending a MĒ TA WĒ TĀN class means you’ll meet others with similar cultural interests, learn more about the Indigenous traditions, and get active in an environment that helps you learn the tools to a healthier lifestyle and staying active.
+Whether you a tiny tot learning how to jig, taking a class with an Indigenous instructor, or learning the art of Indigenous drums and song, attending a MĒ TA WĒ TĀN class means you’ll meet others with similar cultural interests, learn more about the Indigenous traditions, and get active in an environment that helps you learn the tools to a healthier lifestyle and staying active.
 You’ll always feel welcome and have loads of fun at the City of Saskatoon’s MĒ TA WĒ TĀN programs.
 Poster.

 Indigenous Traditional Games - Learn to play traditional Indigenous games and the cultural significance behind them.